Averianov/authservice/README.md

 The service takes two routes.
 First route - /auth/login - get guid user data, validate and, if ok returned the couple access and refresh tokens.
 Refresh token returned as protected cookie.
 Second route - /auth/refresh - get refresh token, validate him, compare with data from DB and returned the new couple access and refresh tokens.

+Any results will return in response as JSON message.

 ### For launch:

 * Go to application work directory: